Alex-q-z/cmsc15200-data-structures/README.md

 The first six bytes of a P152v1 file contain the characters "P152v1".

 - byte 6:7
 The two bytes are reserved for future expansion.
-For the time being,
-they can contain anything.
-The same is true of any other bits and
-bytes identified below as reserved for future expansion.

 - byte 8:11
-These bytes contain the current date as a YYYYMMDD integer (for
+These bytes contain the current date as a YYYYMMDD integer (for example, 20190228).
-example, 20190228).
-This should be the date at which the conversion
-to P152 is performed.
-Type "man localtime" to read about the various
+This is date at which the conversion to P152 is performed.
-ways to read the current date from the system.
-This number is written
-into the file as a 4-byte big-endian integer.
+This number is written into the file as a 4-byte big-endian integer.

 - byte 12:13
 The current time is given as an HHMM integer.
-For example: 0 is\
-midnight, 930 is 9:30am, 1345 is 1:45pm.
-The time should be the\
+For example: 0 is midnight, 930 is 9:30am, 1345 is 1:45pm.
-minute at which the P152 conversion is performed.
-This is written\
+The time is the minute at which the P152 conversion is performed.
-into the file as a two-byte big-endian integer.\
+This is written into the file as a two-byte big-endian integer.

 - byte 14:15
 The image width is written as a 2-byte big-endian integer.